6 Ways to Get Discounted (or Free) Spotify Premium

-Use a gift card or cash-back portal to get a discount on Spotify.
-Raise.com offers discounted gift cards to Spotify, up to 4.5% off.
+Use discount gift cards or cash-back apps to get a discount on Spotify.
+Raise offers discounted gift cards to Spotify, up to 4.5% off.
 These gift cards are mostly digital and will be delivered to your inbox.

-Get further savings by signing up for Rakuten (formerly known as Ebates) before clicking through to the Raise website to earn an additional 1% cash back when purchasing the card.
+Get further savings by signing up for Rakuten before clicking through to the Raise website to earn an additional 1% cash back when purchasing the card.
 If you’re new to Rakuten, you’ll also get a one-time $10 bonus.

 Let’s say you want to buy a $60 Spotify gift card through Raise.
 Right now you can find one for $57.33.
 If you go through the Rakuten portal, you’ll get 1% cash back on your purchase (or $0.57) for $3.24 in savings.
 Combined with the two $10 new user bonuses, you’ll receive a total savings of $23.24.

 You’ll pay $36.76 for the $60 Spotify gift card, which will buy you six months of the premium version.
 If you qualify, you can combine it with one of the special plans below to get additional savings.